bitshares/bitshares.github.io-old/_content/en/register.md

 **NOTE: Because this is your first account and you have no funds, you are given an option for the BitShares faucet to pay your transaction fee on your behalf.**

+**IMPORTANT NOTE: All account names registered on or after 2015-06-18 (US Eastern time) will be migrated if and only if they were registered using the [BitShares Faucet](https://faucet.bitshares.org/).**

 Now, click the blue Register button, which will open your web browser and take you to faucet.bitshares

 <img class="img-responsive" src="/images/get-started/6_register_account_arrow.png" width="800px"   />